bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 first, we initiated a function called `getrandom` than we initialized a variable called `random_string` and gave it a value.

-Math is a built-in javascript object which allows us to perform mathematical tasks on numbers. first we called the `random` function from `Math` , `Math.random()` returns a random number between 0 (inclusive),  and 1  (exclusive)
+Math is a built-in javascript object which allows us to perform mathematical tasks on numbers.
+First we called the `random` function from `Math` , `Math.random()` returns a random number between 0 (inclusive),  and 1  (exclusive)

 > You Can Learn More About `Math` object from [HERE](https://www.w3schools.com/js/js_math.asp)